Cyphexl/placename-insights/docs/doc-final.md

 1 0 0 0 0 0 ...
 0
 0 0 0 1 0 0 ...
 0
 ```
-So we can use *one-hot vector* to convert our city name
+So we can use *one-hot vector* to convert our city name:

 ```python
 import torch